Inch4Tk/KAIST-CG580/README.md

 #KAIST-CG580
 This project was created as part of the Computer Graphics Master course (CG580) at KAIST.
+It is an implementation of a CPU version of Clustered Forward Shading, embedded in a small rendering engine.

 ## Original Development Environment
 * Windows 8.1 64 bit